Archdiocese of Wrocław: Within Bohemia and the Habsburg Monarchy

-The episcopate of Konrad IV the Older, Duke of Oleśnica, the next bishop (1417–47), was a trying time for Silesia during the Hussite wars.
+The episcopate of Konrad IV the Elder, Duke of Oleśnica, the next bishop (1417–47), was a trying time for Silesia during the Hussite wars.
 Konrad was placed at the head of the Silesian confederation formed to defend the country against hostile incursions.
 In 1435 the bishop issued a decree of which the chief intent was to close the prebends in the diocese of Wrocław to "foreigners", and thus prevent the Poles from obtaining these offices.
 The effort to shut out the Polish element and to loosen the connection with Gniezno was not a momentary one; it continued, and led gradually to a virtual separation from the Polish archdiocese some time before the formal separation took place.
 The troubles of the times brought the bishop and the diocese into serious pecuniary difficulties, and in 1444 Konrad resigned, but his resignation was not accepted and he resumed his office.
 In 1446 he held a diocesan synod and died in the following year.

 Konrad's successor was the provost of the cathedral of Wrocław, Peter II Nowak (1447–56).
 By wise economy Bishop Peter succeeded in bringing the diocesan finances into a better condition and in redeeming the greater part of the church lands which his predecessor had been obliged to mortgage.
 At the diocesan synod of 1454 he endeavoured to suppress the abuses that had arisen in the diocese.

 Jošt of Rožmberk (1456–67) was a Bohemian nobleman and Grand Prior of the Knights of St. John.
 His love of peace made his position a very difficult one during the fierce ecclesiastic-political contention that raged between the Hussite King of Bohemia, George of Poděbrady, and the people of Breslau, who had taken sides with the German party.
 Jodokus was followed by a bishop from the region of the Rhine, Rudolf of Rüdesheim (1468–82).
 As papal legate, Rudolf had become popular in Breslau through his energetic opposition to George of Podebrady; for this reason the cathedral chapter requested his transfer from the small Diocese of Lavant in Carinthia, after he had confirmed their privileges.
 From this time these privileges were called "the Rudolfian statutes".
 Under his leadership the party opposed to Podebrady obtained the victory, and Rudolf proceeded at once to repair the damage which had been occasioned to the Church during this strife; mortgaged church lands were redeemed; in 1473 and 1475 diocesan synods were held, at which the bishop took active measures in regard to church discipline.